Longer form content

 Know your landscape

-By identifying themes that they could talk about, authentically talk about, these companies were able to move beyond product and services and use the power of film to demonstrate purpose and thought leadership instead.
+By identifying themes that they could authentically talk about, these companies were able to move beyond product and services and use the power of film to demonstrate purpose, credibility and thought leadership instead.

 The long and short of it

-If the content is there, if the creative tools are available, then surely you have a licence (an obligation?) to mine deeper exploring those facets of your business that lie beneath the top layer.
-Afterall, scratching the surface just makes one itch for more.
+If the content is there, if the creative tools are available, then surely you have a licence (an obligation?) to mine deeper, exploring the facets of your business that lie beneath the top layer.
+Afterall, just scratching the surface makes one itch for more.

 The MerchantCantos film team will be happy to explore these layers with you.